Skip to content

 Contracts with archiving providers must include data portability clauses requiring export of records in standard formats (PDF/A, XML).
 Before terminating a contract, obtain a complete export and verify checksums.
 Records in proprietary formats locked to a single vendor are a compliance risk.

-Is cloud archiving compliant with UK GDPR?
+Is cloud archiving compliant with PIPEDA?